Near Aberfeldy, Perthshire

 A separate drying area, which is lockable, is available to hang up wet clothes or store bicycles, it also houses a tumble dryer.
 An open air clothes line is also available just "behind the hedge".

-On the loch side 150 yards from the lodges there is access to a boat house to store sail boards, diving equipment and the like.
+On the loch side 150 yards from the lodge there is access to a boat house to store sail boards, diving equipment and the like.

 A “starter pack’ of groceries can be ordered from the village shop and will be delivered to your lodge prior to your arrival.